 Spanish culture invites traditions that may seem a little strange to non-locals; for example the New Year, known as nochevieja is celebrated by eating exactly 12 grapes!
 Also, Christmas Eve and Christmas Day are spent with good food and company, however it isn’t until the night of January 5th when Spanish children receive their presents to be opened the following morning.
 January 6th is called Día de los Reyes Magos, the day when the 3 kings arrived in Bethlehem, and is a public holiday met, understandably, with a ton of built-up anticipation and excitement.

 Not a winter person?
-No worries..
-Believe it or not, some of Spain’s most prime vacation hotspots remain open into the colder months and are definitely still worth visiting at this time of year!
+No worries… Believe it or not, some of Spain’s most prime vacation hotspots remain open into the colder months and are definitely still worth visiting at this time of year!
 For example, Costa del Sol, located along Málaga’s coastline.
 Situated along Malaga’s coastline is Costa del Sol, whose name is very fitting considering the area receives almost 325 days of sunshine per year!
 Although the water may not be warm enough for swimming, temperatures average around 70 degrees through the cold months, making perfect exploring weather!
-Discovering the quaint whitewashed streets, visiting the caves, and sunbathing are all great ways to get rid of your winter blues!
+Discovering the quaint whitewashed streets, visiting the caves, and sunbathing are all great ways to survive winter in Spain!
 Diverse and rich in culture, the area is also pretty famous for its striking Roman and Moorish architecture.
 For those who like to do more than just sightsee, all you active people out there can choose from a bunch of stunning golf courses!
 Plus, Costa del Sol is sure to be less populated (and less touristy) during this time of year, so you can revel in the peace and relax in a more authentic, Spanish way of life.

 Ski Resort Getaway

 In general, people may not really think of Spain when planning a skiing trip, but with 34 resorts and the 2nd most mountainous terrain in Europe, the country as a whole is actually pretty ideal for the sport!
-Mild temperatures and potent sunshine make for perfect skiing weather, which is a trait unique to Spain’s year-round climate.
+Winter in Spain gives us mild temperatures and potent sunshine.
+Which make for perfect skiing weather, which is a trait unique to Spain’s year-round climate.
 Tucked away in the heart of the Pyrenees Mountains, beginners and professionals alike will fall in love with the Baqueira-Beret resort (Aran Valley and Àneu Valley Lleida, Spain).
 The area has a great track record when it comes to snowfall and is frequented each year by both new and returning skiers, who help to give it such a great reputation.
 This magical resort offers an extensive ski zone with 99 trails to choose from based on difficulty, and although it specializes in skiing and snowboarding, you can also enjoy hiking, rock climbing, and kayaking.
 Surrounded by hotels and apartment rentals with ice skating rinks, heated pools, café’s, restaurants and more, Baqueira-Beret makes for a solid weekend trip or week-long vacation getaway.

 Seasonal Spanish Drinks